frictionlessdata/tableschema-go/README.md

     // ...
 ```

-Then we could create a struct and automatically cast the table data to schema types.
+Then we could create a struct and automatically unmarshal the table data into go structs.
 It is like [json.Unmarshal](https://golang.org/pkg/encoding/json/#Unmarshal), but for table rows.
 First thing we need is to create the struct which will represent each row.

 ```go
 type Location struct {